marcinofulus/iCSEbook1/school/source/abitur/2016/en/log_quad.rst

 A horizontal tangent line corresponds to an extremum of the function.
-To identify such a point, we have to determine the derivative first and, subsequently, set this equal to 0:
+To identify such a point, we have to determine the derivative first and, subsequently, set it equal to 0:

 .. math::